AJRepo/apparmor-skype/README.md

 This repository is for overriding the snap provided file and instructions.

 1. Replace /var/lib/snapd/apparmor/profiles/snap.skype.skype with the same named on here.
+   `sudo cp ./snap.skype.skype /var/lib/snapd/apparmor/profiles/`
-2. cd /var/lib/snapd/apparmor/profiles/
+2. `cd /var/lib/snapd/apparmor/profiles/`
-3. sudo apparmor_parser -r snap.skype.skype
+3. `sudo apparmor_parser -r snap.skype.skype`

+This should be sufficient.
+If not then also run

-4. sudo systemctl restart apparmor.service
+4. `sudo systemctl restart apparmor.service`

-Tested with Skype version 8.106.0.210 that was installed via snap.
-Name                               Version                     Rev    Tracking       Publisher      Notes skype                              8.106.0.210                 305    latest/stable  skype✓         -
+Tested with Skype versions 8.106.0.210, 8.106.0.212 from `snap list skype` Name                               Version                     Rev    Tracking       Publisher      Notes skype                              8.106.0.210                 305    latest/stable  skype✓         - skype                              8.106.0.212                 306    latest/stable  skype✓         -